o1-labs/proof-systems/rfcs/0001-extended-lookup-tables.md

    * (RuntimeTable(1) + gamma + x * beta * shift[12])
 ```
 to allow interaction between any of the first 7 witness rows and the first row
 of the runtime table.
-Note that the witness rows cannot interact with the
+Note that the witness rows can only interact with the
-combined lookup rows, due to their use of `joint_combiner`, which is sampled
+side-loaded tables when they contain a single entry due to their use of
-using randomness that depends on this witness.
+`joint_combiner` for subsequent entries, which is sampled using randomness that
+depends on this witness.

 In order to check the combined permutation, we remove the final check from the
 existing permutation argument and compute the combined check of both